Zhangxinyue2002/ISDN3000C-EXAM/exam-cheatsheet.bilingual.md

 - Adaptive systems that take rational actions based on observations; agents choose actions to maximize expected utility.
 - Framing prediction tasks: define features (inputs), model f(.), prediction ŷ, and target/label.
 Example: machine failure prediction using vibration, age, pressure, temperature.

+Easy idea: “See → Think → Act.”
+We observe numbers (features), use a recipe (model) to guess an answer (prediction), and compare to the truth (label).
+Remember 3 things:
+- Input = features you measure.
+Output = what you want to know.
+- A model is just a formula or flow of simple steps.
+- We judge a model by how small its errors are on known answers.

 #### Regression basics (MSE)
 - Linear model: y = m x + b (extendable to multiple features y = w·x + b).
 - Loss: Mean Squared Error (MSE) averages squared residuals to penalize large errors and avoid cancellation.

+In plain words:
+- Draw a straight line that best fits the dots.
+The “best” line makes squared vertical distances tiny.

+Mini example:
+- True y: [2, 3]; Pred y: [1, 4] → errors: [+1, −1]; squares: [1, 1]; MSE = (1+1)/2 = 1.

+Common mistakes:
+- Mixing up x and y (input vs prediction).
+Use ŷ = w·x + b.
+- Forgetting to square errors (then + and − cancel out).

 #### Gradient Descent
 - Iterative optimization: step opposite the gradient to reduce loss; key hyperparameter is learning rate α (too big overshoots; too small is slow).
 - Extends naturally to multiple features (higher-dimensional parameter space).

+Analogy: You’re on a foggy hill.
+You feel the steepest downward direction and take a small step.
+Repeat until flat.
+Quick rules:
+- If loss jumps up and down wildly → step size is too big (reduce α).
+- If loss crawls slowly → α too small (increase a bit).

 #### Classification with white-box models
 - Sigmoid maps scores to [0,1]; Logistic Regression = linear score + sigmoid for probabilistic classification.
 - Decision Trees learn IF/ELSE splits greedily to maximize purity of child nodes.
   - Impurity metrics: Entropy, Gini; Information Gain = impurity(parent) − weighted impurities(children).
   - Training: for each feature and split point, evaluate resulting purity; choose best split; recurse; pros: interpretable; cons: can overfit/high variance.

+Explain like I’m new:
+- Logistic regression: add up weighted features → squeeze with sigmoid to get a probability between 0 and 1.
+- Decision tree: it asks yes/no questions (like 20 Questions) to split the data until each group is mostly one label.

+Tiny IG example:
+- Parent impurity = 0.8; after split, children impurities = 0.5 (weight 0.6) and 0.2 (weight 0.4).
+- Weighted child = 0.6×0.5 + 0.4×0.2 = 0.3 + 0.08 = 0.38; IG = 0.8 − 0.38 = 0.42 (good).

 Anchors: [Regression](#regression-basics-mse) • [Gradient Descent](#gradient-descent) • [Logistic Regression](#logistic-regression) • [Decision Trees](#decision-trees-id3c45-basics)